MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/analytics/reporting-analytics-with-dynamics-365.md

 Microsoft Dynamics 365 Customer Engagement (on-premises) includes reports, charts, and dashboards that provide useful business information and visualizations to the user.

 > [!NOTE]
-> This guide is also applicable for Common Data Service.
-You can follow the information in this guide to create and edit fetch-based reports that can run in Common Data Service.
-The following reporting topics are available in the Common Data Service documentation:
+> This guide is also applicable for Dataverse.
+You can follow the information in this guide to create and edit fetch-based reports that can run in Dataverse.
+The following reporting topics are available in the Dataverse documentation:
 > - [Add reporting to your model-driven app](/powerapps/maker/model-driven-apps/add-reporting-to-app)
 > - [Create a report using the Report Wizard](/powerapps/user/create-report-with-wizard)
 > - [Work with reports](/powerapps/user/work-with-reports)